lisamr/severity_castle_knp/README.md

     -   Bayesian regression model using a distance-weighted coefficient for landscape mortality.
 Use \~25% of data, randomly selected, account for SA with NNGP.
     -   Run a ML model using the same predictors as above, except there's no functional structure to it.

+## Repo notes

+I didn't upload most of the spatial datasets bc of space. check out gitignore for that.

-# Methods notes
+## Methods notes

 ### Fire severity data

 I used Parks et al (2019) to derive CBI from landsat imagery.
 That's gonna be my response variable.
 I also used that code to get the severity of the last fire under the KNP and Castle fire footprints.
-I don't think I have downloaded the data yet from my Drive (in the cbi folder) and put it on my computer locally, but I will.
-It'll reside in the outputs/GEE_CBI folder.

 ### IR data